 Deck the halls with care

-You may be tempted to create policies about holiday decorations.
+You may be tempted to create policies about the decorations for company holidays.
 This can be tricky territory because employees may feel that you’re infringing upon their religious beliefs, which can increase the likelihood of religious-based discrimination claims.

 If you want to create a thoughtful environment where all employees feel appreciated and accepted, it’s best to refrain from developing policies that prohibit holiday decorations.